Joey Jay: Second chance with Cincinnati

 The Braves traded Jay to the Cincinnati Reds after the 1960 season for infielder Roy McMillan.
 Braves General Manager at the time, John McHale, reportedly made the deal based on the feeling Carl Willey could do a better job for Milwaukee than Jay.

 Jay took full advantage of the trade, as he became a key figure in the Reds' stunning revival in 1961.
-Jay won 21 games (the first pitcher to win 20 since Ewell Blackwell in 1947), tied for the league lead in wins and shutouts, and won his second NL Player of the Month award in May (winning all six starts including a 4 May one-hitter against the Phillies, a 2.72 ERA, and 38 strikeouts in 51 2/3 innings) as the Reds surged to their first National League pennant since 1940.
+Jay won 21 games (the first pitcher to win 20 since Ewell Blackwell in 1947), tied for the league lead in wins and shutouts, and won his second NL Player of the Month award in May (winning all six starts, including a May 4 one-hitter against the Phillies, a 2.72 ERA, and 38 strikeouts in 51 2/3 innings) as the Reds surged to their first National League pennant since 1940.
 However, the Reds faced a powerful New York Yankees club which won 109 games and featured Roger Maris, Mickey Mantle and Whitey Ford, as the Reds lost in five games.
 The lone Reds win occurred in Game 2, a 6-2 victory as Jay threw a complete-game four-hitter at Yankee Stadium, being Jay's single-game career highlight.

-On May 1, 1962, at the Polo Grounds, off New York Mets pitcher Sherman Jones, Jay hit a three-run home run (base runners were Wally Post and Leo Cárdenas), in the 6th inning, for his first MLB home run.
-At Crosley Field, on May 28, 1962, Jay hit his only other career home run, off Houston Colt .45s pitcher Bobby Tiefenauer, in the 5th inning, a two-run blast (Don Zimmer was on base).
+On May 1, 1962, at the Polo Grounds, off New York Mets pitcher Sherman Jones, Jay hit a three-run home run (base runners were Wally Post and Leo Cárdenas), in the sixth inning, for his first MLB home run.
+At Crosley Field, on May 28, 1962, Jay hit his only other career home run, off Houston Colt .45s pitcher Bobby Tiefenauer, in the fifth inning, a two-run blast (Don Zimmer was on base).

-Jay also won 21 games in 1962 as the Reds won 98 games to finish in third-place behind the Giants and Dodgers.
-Jay's heavy workload in 1961 and 1962 took a toll the following year where he struggled to a 7–18 record.
-Jay posted an (11-11) mark in 1964 as the Reds finished a single game behind the eventual World Series champion St. Louis Cardinals.
+Jay also won 21 games in 1962 as the Reds won 98 games to finish in third place behind the Giants and Dodgers.
+Jay's heavy workload in 1961 and 1962 took a toll the following year, as he struggled to a 7–18 record.
+Jay posted a mark of 11-11 mark in 1964, as the Reds finished a single game behind the eventual World Series champion St. Louis Cardinals.

-He would finish his career by returning to the Braves for their initial season in Atlanta in 1966.
+Jay would finish his career by returning to the Braves for their initial season in Atlanta in 1966.